rio-connect/rio-connect.github.io/index.md

 ### Club admin home page

-Home page of the club admin.
 This type of user is able to edit club entries for the clubs assigned.

 <p align="center">
  <img width="75%" class="img-fluid" src="doc/club-profile-page.png">